arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 8/27/24 - Today we focused on teleportation and movement work, and got teleportation with ray hands working successfully.
 Not quite done yet, but still making more progress.

+8/28/24 - Today we worked on grabbing mechanics, and got further in our progress with locomotion via teleportation